 Food Microbiology - Techniques & Analysis

-QMS Audits Food Microbiology Techniques and Analysis course gives Quality Assurance and Production Professionals a detailed understanding of how different microbes affect food, their growth factors and how to control them.
+QMS Audits Food Microbiology Techniques and Analysis two-day course focuses on pathogenic, spoilage and fermentation microbes.
+It gives Quality Assurance and Production Professionals a detailed understanding of how these microbes affect food, their growth factors and how to control them.
+We examine traditional and rapid microbial testing and once complete, you will attain the Unit of Competency FBPFST5006: Apply food microbiological techniques and analysis.

 Please call us if you need any help on 1300 404 505 from 8am until 8pm Monday to Friday or email us at [email protected]